devbrones/llama-prompts/CONTRIBUTING.md

 7. Open a pull request on the main repository.
 In your pull request description, please include a brief summary of the prompts you have added and any relevant context or details.

+## Adding a Character Card

+1. Fork the repository and clone it to your local machine.
+2. Navigate to the `character-cards` directory.
+3. Upload the JSON file to the `character-cards` directory.
+4. Once you have uploaded your JSON file, commit your changes and push them to your forked repository.
+5. Submit a pull request to the main repository.

 ## Code of Conduct

 Llama Prompts has adopted a Code of Conduct that we expect all contributors to adhere to.